matplotlib/matplotlib/doc/users/next_whats_new/boxplot_legend_support.rst

     ax.legend()

-Or as a single string to each individual `.boxplot`:
+Or as a single string to each individual `.Axes.boxplot`:

 .. plot::
     :include-source: true